CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 Tough stock market conditions require the toughest stock selection criteria as has been taught by numerous millionaire and billionaire stock trading professional experts with a lifetime of stock trading experience.
 The top stocks to buy based on all criteria is what we have found.
 These are considered the most successful stocks based on the provided criteria.
+If the S&P 500 is decreasing in price really negatively, then many smart investors will take the day off or avoid the S&P 500: having wisdom to only buy shares of GOLD that day.

 Output: Finally, the selected stock symbols are written to the "electricity-or-utility-stocks-to-buy-list.txt" file, providing a stock list that might be favorable to purchase: stocks that have a history of strong price percentage increases over multiple time intervals.